 What Different Types of Leadership and Management Styles Inspire you?

-You all know many of the subcategories used to describe variations of leadership such as change leadership, toxic leadership, organizational leadership, strategic leadership, collaborative leadership, distributed leadership, inclusive leadership, charismatic leadership, authentic leadership, creative leadership, facilitative leadership, coaching leadership, delegative leadership, cross-cultural leadership, contingency leadership, compassionate leadership, and consultative leadership.
+You all know many of the subcategories used to describe variations of leadership such as change leadership, organizational leadership, strategic leadership, situational leadership, collaborative leadership, distributed leadership, inclusive leadership, charismatic leadership, authentic leadership, creative leadership, toxic leadership, facilitative leadership, coaching leadership, delegative leadership, cross-cultural leadership, contingency leadership, compassionate leadership, and consultative leadership.
 The list could go on…

 Yet there are some overarching headlines for some different types of leadership, which we’ll take a closer look at.
 It can be fruitful to remind ourselves of the various forms of leadership and management types to sharpen our gaze and increase the level of self-reflection concerned with our daily practices.